NickCraver/nickcraver.github.com/blog/_posts/2019-08-06-stack-overflow-how-we-do-app-caching.markdown

 ![Opserver: Redis Instance]({{ site.contenturl }}SO-Caching/SO-Cache-Opserver-Instance.png)

-We have some tools built-in there to analyze key usage and the ability to group them by regex pattern.
+We have some built-in tools there to analyze key usage and the ability to group them by regex pattern.
-This let's us combine what we know (we're the ones caching!) with the data to see what's eating the most space.
+This lets us combine what we know (we're the ones caching!) with the data to see what's eating the most space.

 <sub>
-Note: running such an analysis should onl be done on a secondary.
+Note: Running such an analysis should only be done on a secondary.
-It's very abusive on a master.
+It's very abusive on a master at scale.
 Opserver will by default run such analysis on a replica and block running it on a master without an override.
 </sub>

-### What's next?
+### What's Next?

 .NET Core is well underway here at Stack.
-We've ported most support services and the main applications are what we're working on now.
+We've ported most support services and are working on the main applications now.
 There's honestly not a lot of cache to the caching layer, but one interesting possibility is [`Utf8String`](https://github.com/dotnet/corefx/issues/30503) (which hasn't landed yet).
 We cache a lot of stuff in total, lots of tiny strings in various places -- things like "Related Questions" in the sidebar.
 If those cache entries were UTF8 instead of [the .NET default of UTF16](https://docs.microsoft.com/en-us/dotnet/standard/base-types/character-encoding), they'd be half the size.